prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 ### Repository ownership and `MAINTAINERS.MD`

 Every in-scope repository has one Maintainers team with Maintain access.
-Except for prometheus/prometheus, that team becomes the repository-wide fallback owner.
+Except for `prometheus/prometheus` and `prometheus-community/helm-charts`, that team becomes the repository-wide fallback owner.

 Automation will maintain MAINTAINERS.md files.
 When a GitHub user is added to or removed from a repository maintainer or admin team, this automation will open a Pull Request to reflect the change.